Top tips:

 - Recurrence occurs in 70% at 5 years

-- RCTs vs RFA show similar survival but fewer recurrences after surgery
+- RCTs vs RFA show similar survival but fewer recurrences after surgery in the early stage

 - Complications include post-op infections and liver failure (2% mortality)